Meet the Creators of WONDERFUL SHOES

 The 6 year-old boy gleefully told me that he had just finished Prep and that he really liked books.
 His face lit up as he walked around and found that his favourite books from his ‘school library’ were also in his ‘hospital library’.
 He couldn’t believe his luck!
 Tucking each book under his arm, he asked me to read some of them to him; before summoning the courage to ask if he could instead read the books to me.

 Then, in a rush of excitement, the dad picked up his mobile phone and gave it to the boy to show me the screen.
 Displayed on it was his son’s recent school report from Prep.
-Both the boy and the dad insisted that I read it – I must!
+They both insisted that I read it – I must!
 They could not contain their excitement as they observed my eyes scanning the screen.
 And I have to say that their excitement was entirely warranted – an achieved reading level of Year 2 among the accomplished results.
 The dad had the report as his screen saver on his mobile phone.
 And I have no doubt that it had been shown to many people before me; and will be shown again to many people after me.

 With a small mountain of books read; inquisitive questions about bears, dinosaurs, piranhas, dogs, bees and escargots answered; a toddler occupied with craft activities and board books; and a dad rested – a piercing beep on the mobile phone announced that their doctor was ready to see them.
 A quick flurry of activity to gather together belongings and they were on their way – a happy trio waving goodbyes and sincerely thanking me for their time at The Book Bunker.